pytorch/serve/examples/torchrec_dlrm/README.md

 python create_dlrm_mar.py
 ```

-This will instanciate the model and save the state_dict into dlrm.pt which is then used by the model-archiver to create the mar file.
+This will instantiate the model and save the state_dict into dlrm.pt which is then used by the model-archiver to create the mar file.
 To register the model we need to move the mar file into the model_store folder of our choice.

 ```